+The Canadian Mind Sports Organization (CMSA) is a new dynamic non-profit organization dedicated to helping as many people as possible discover the joy of the art of memory, of mental math and of speed cubing.
 Those three disciplines have very little in common with each other except that they are good examples of what could be called mind sports.
 They are good intellectual exercises that also happen to be very fun and addictive.
 They are wrongly perceived by most people to be too difficult.
 And finally, especially when it comes to the art of memory and mental math, we think they aren’t nearly as popular as they should be.
-Mental math and memory training in Canada today are very marginal activities, but it doesn’t have to be the case.
-Maybe they will never become mainstream, but they could certainly become exponentially larger than they are now.
+We will be promoting those activities through the competitions we will hold, through the instructional material that will appear on this website and through the free workshops we will sometimes be presenting.